Cooper Koch: Career

 Koch made his on-screen debut with a background role in the 2007 film Fracture, which was produced by his grandfather, Hawk Koch.
 In 2010, he appeared in the music video for "Ordinary Girl" by Miley Cyrus (performing as her character, Hannah Montana).
 From 2017 to 2021, Koch primarily appeared in short films and stage productions.
 He had a guest role in the episode "Forty Candles" of the comedy series West 40s (2018), and he was cast in Hulu's series adaptation of Bret Easton Ellis's novel Less than Zero, although the pilot was not picked up.
-He later appeared in A New York Christmas Wedding (2020), playing Azrael Gabison, a guardian angel who shows a woman an alternate version of her life.
+In 2019, he starred in the Off-off-Broadway play Head First, for which he won the award for Outstanding Lead Performance in a Play at the Fresh Fruit Festival.
+He later starred in the television film A New York Christmas Wedding (2020), playing Azrael Gabison, a guardian angel who shows a woman an alternate version of her life.
 He also appeared in two episodes of the crime drama series Power Book II: Ghost.

 In 2022, Koch starred in Carter Smith's body horror film Swallowed, which earned the Grand Jury Prize at the 2022 NewFest.
-He portrayed Benjamin, an aspiring gay pornographic actor who is forced to smuggle drugs by swallowing them.
+He portrayed Benjamin, an aspiring gay pornographic actor who is forced to smuggle mysterious drugs by swallowing them.
 That same year, he starred in the Blumhouse Productions slasher film They/Them, playing Stu, a closeted gay jock who attends an LGBTQ conversion therapy camp.

 Koch first auditioned for the role of convicted murderer Erik Menendez in the NBC limited series Law & Order True Crime: The Menendez Murders and the Lifetime television film Menendez: Blood Brothers (both 2017).
 He later earned the part in Monsters: The Lyle and Erik Menendez Story (2024), the second season of Netflix's true crime anthology series Monster.
 His performance received critical acclaim, particularly in the fifth episode, "The Hurt Man", a 34-minute one-shot of Erik detailing the sexual abuse he suffered from his father.
 Critics highlighted his portrayal as one of the season's standout performances, and he received praise from Lyle and Erik Menendez.
 The role earned him nominations for the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie and the Golden Globe Award for Best Actor – Miniseries or Television Film.

 In October 2024, Koch signed with United Talent Agency for representation.
-In November, he appeared in the short film Togetherness, as part of a campaign by fashion house Yves Saint Laurent.
-In May 2025, he fronted Calvin Klein's summer campaign.

-In July 2025, Koch was cast in an undisclosed role in Luca Guadagnino's upcoming biographical film Artificial, based on the brief dismissal of Sam Altman as CEO of OpenAI.
+In July 2025, he was cast in an undisclosed role in Luca Guadagnino's upcoming biographical film Artificial, based on the brief dismissal of Sam Altman as CEO of OpenAI.
+On March 4, 2026, he starred in a presentation for a Broadway revival of the comedy play The Little Dog Laughed.

-Koch's other brand collaborations and appearances include Tiffany & Co., Armani, Ralph Lauren, Montblanc, Tod's, and Schiaparelli.
-He was formerly signed under Wilhelmina Models, where he modeled for Gap, Skechers, and Patagonia.
+In July 2026, Koch was cast as Police Inspector Steven Walsh in the upcoming noir drama film Fog City, directed by Dan Pritzker.
+In September 2026, he was cast in the lead role of the body horror film Rot, directed by Alexandra Magistro in her feature directorial debut and produced by Mike Flanagan.